 Do you work in healthcare?
 Are you a doctor, a registered nurse, or perhaps a medical administrator?
 Whatever your healthcare profession, the odds are you understand the value of telemedicine.
 Likely, you also know that not all telemedicine software platforms are developed equal.
-If you or perhaps your clinical coworkers have accounts with Banty Medical, you definitely know what it’s like to operate premium video conferencing solutions to offer your telemedicine patients the best possible virtual healthcare services.
-Just allowing your patients the chance to use Banty Medical from their browsers for virtual visits with your workplace, exemplifies the virtual health platform your workplace offers.
+If you or perhaps your clinical coworkers have accounts with Banty Virtual Clinic, you definitely know what it’s like to operate premium video conferencing solutions to offer your telemedicine patients the best possible virtual healthcare services.
+Just allowing your patients the chance to use Banty Virtual Clinic from their browsers for virtual visits with your workplace, exemplifies the virtual health platform your workplace offers.

 But while Banty automatically offers your patients a spectacular level of service, there’s more you can do to enhance their experience even further!
 Does that surprise you to hear?
 It shouldn’t.
 Telemedicine is a collaborative endeavour.
 Great telemedicine software platforms are the best start, but they can only do so much on their own.
 Luckily, teams which select great virtual healthcare technology for their patients are usually fantastic teams to begin with.
 Keep reading for a list of things to enhance your patients’ experience with Banty below!